The-School-of-AI/emlo4-session-03-AnkitaMungalpara/README.md

      ```bash
      docker compose run infer
      ```
-    The inference service runs predictions on a few random MNIST images and saves the output images with predicted labels.
+    The inference service runs predictions on a few random MNIST images and saves the output images with the predicted labels.

 3️⃣ **Verify Results**: